-Behavior Support services methodology have not changed in this amendment.
-The rates have been reviewed relative to the DC State Plan, DC Behavioral Health system, DC Early Intervention Program & MD DD waiver program & remain appropriate.
+Behavior Support services methodology and rates have been reviewed relative to the DC State Plan, DC Behavioral Health system, DC Early Intervention Program & MD DD waiver program & remain appropriate.
 Access to services is also sufficient.

-Wellness Services/Fitness; Nutrition; Bereavement Counseling & Massage Therapy were reviewed & adjusted as part of the Sept.
-2015 waiver amendment & compared to a variety of competitive DC sources to ensure geographic market equity.
-The Daily Respite rate methodology was revised for FY15 & reviewed by CMS in the Sept.
-2015 amendment of the IDD waiver.
-The Daily Respite rate has been inflated for associated by the CPI to a FY17 rate of \$404.10, & a review of the methodology indicates that all assumptions remain the same for this renewal.
-The rate will be inflated by the CPI to \$47.21 per day.
+Wellness Services/ Fitness; Nutrition; Bereavement Counseling & Massage Therapy were reviewed & adjusted based on comparisons to a variety of competitive DC sources to ensure geographic market equity.

+The Daily Respite rate under the IDD waiver was inflated in FY17 for associated costs by the CPI to a rate of \$404.10 and a review of the methodology in FY17 confirmed that all assumptions remained the same.
+The hourly rate was inflated in FY17 by the CPI to \$47.21 per day.

 Assistive Technology (AT) is capped at \$10,000 for the 5 year waiver period based upon a review of other state waivers who offer this service.
 Costs for AT purchases & maintenance will be comparable with costs in the DC Vocational Rehabilitation program, as well as past experience with services like Personal Emergency Response Systems.

-One Time Transitional Services rate for this service is set as up to \$5000 to match Community Transition, the DC EPD HCBS waiver equivalent service and the rate through the Money Follows the Person Demonstration project.
-Skilled Nursing & Personal Care are extended State Plan & match the State Plan rates.
+One Time Transitional Services rate for this service is set as up to \$5,000 to match Community Transition, the DC EPD HCBS waiver equivalent service, and the rate through the Money Follows the Person Demonstration project.

+Skilled Nursing & Personal Care are extended State Plan services and match the State Plan rates.

 Companion services match the State Plan rate for Personal Care.
-Meals were added to the waiver in the Sept.
-2015 amendment for people who live independently or with families & attend Day Habilitation or IDS.
-The rate was built at the time of the amendment based upon actual cost of services from local vendors & have been inflated using the CPI to a rate of \$7.71 per meal for FY20.
-The rates for Creative Arts Therapies were adjusted at the time of the Sept.
-2015 waiver amendment, based upon market research that compared the IDD waiver rates with state plan rates for seniors, rates for therapies offered by the DC Department of Behavioral Health & private rates.
-They have since been adjusted by the CPI to a rate of \$77.74 for FY18.
-The research completed in 2015, which forms the basis for these rates is available upon request.
+The rate for meals for people who live independently or with families and attend Day Habilitation or IDS is based upon actual cost of services from local vendors & then inflated using the CPI to a rate of \$7.71 per meal for FY20.

+The rates for Creative Arts Therapies were based upon 2015 market research (available upon request) that compared the District's rates with state plan rates for seniors, rates for therapies offered by the DC Department of Behavioral Health & private rate.
+The rates were adjusted by the CPI to a rate of \$77.74 for FY18.

 Dental rates are established by DHCF based on an average of all procedure codes.

+Education Supports rate methodology was determined by comparing the education programs cost in the DC Vocational Rehabilitation program and takes into account the costs of classes at universities in the District.